wzacs1/BioinfWorkshop/Workthroughs/Part1-2_IntroToLinux.md

 $ rmdir TestDir/RemoveDir/
 $ rmdir TestDir/
 ```
 Hopefully you can see how this process forces you to think more carefully about what you are deleting and by using `rmdir` instead of `rm -R` you will not delete directories containing useful files.
 You can also likely imagine how this is tedious (though less so once you learn how to match many files at once), and `rm -R` could be much more quick and useful, particularly for automated tasks.
 Just use it with caution.
 Some people like to add the `-i` option to their `rm` command, which provides an interactive prompt for removing, giving you a chance to change your mind.
-It's not really a good idea to rely on this because you can't automate processes with it and, perhaps more importantly, if you use it all the time you will quickly come to ignore it anyways and it won't work like you want it to anyways.

 ## Aliases
 Aliases are different, generally shorter, ways of providing the same command.
 Aliases can be really useful when you find yourself typing a command option a lot.
 In fact, you probably already have a few aliases because some are so common many people get used to them and expect them.
 On CHPC, as on many linux machines, one of these aliases is `ll`.
 You won't find this on you mac normally.
 Try typing `ll` in your directory with files and then also try bringing up its manual page.